 3. Acetylated Glutathione

 The acetylated form is quite similar to liposomal glutathione in that it also survives the gut and makes it into your cells, but it has an additional advantage.
 Acetylated GSH is cleaved by cellular enzymes, so utilizing it requires no energy expenditure by your body.
-My personal favorite is the S-acetylated Glutathione due its superior bioavailability compared to NAC and liposomal glutathione.
+My personal favorite is the due its superior bioavailability compared to NAC and liposomal glutathione.

 Recommended Dosage: 200-500 mg taken 1-2 times daily, away from food